 McCauley has also spent a little time on stage and in front of a camera.
 He was Lord Montague in Shakespeare’s Romeo & Juliet; the Prince in a French adaptation of Snow White & The Seven Dwarves, Bert Healy in Annie; Snoopy in You’re A Good Man Charlie Brown, the narrator in The Bells of BYU, a short musical-parody that he co-wrote and starred in; chorus member in Mozart’s The Magic Flute, Rapunzel’s Prince in Into the Woods, disciple in Savior of the World, and Noah in the off-broadway musical The Ark.
 McCauley also spent six months as the host of a Japanese cable television program teaching English to Japanese elementary kids.

 McCauley has been studying voice since high school.
 McCauley has taken lessons from Linda Walker, director of Treasure Valley Young Artists; Anna Gray, founder of the orchestra program in the Meridian School District (currently West Ada School District); and Dr. Barry Bounous of Brigham Young University’s Music Dance Theatre Department.

-McCauley currently studies classical and contemporary voice with Allison Linton; and has had lessons with Dr. Laura Rushing-Raynes, head of voice at Boise State University; Dr. Johnathon Retzlaff, Associate Professor of Voice at Eastman School of Music; Dr. Robert Breault, Professor of Voice and Director of Opera at University of Utah; Dr. Darrell Babidge, professor of voice at Brigham Young University (now at The Juilliard School); Dr. Melissa Heath, associate professor of voice at Utah Valley University; and Gayle Lockwood, retired Professor of Voice at Brigham Young University’s Music Dance Theater Department.
+McCauley currently studies classical and contemporary voice with Allison Linton; and has had lessons with Dr. Laura Rushing-Raynes, head of voice at Boise State University; Dr. Johnathon Retzlaff, associate professor of voice at Eastman School of Music; Dr. Robert Breault, professor of voice and director of opera at University of Utah; Dr. Darrell Babidge, professor of voice at Brigham Young University (now at The Juilliard School); Dr. Melissa Heath, associate professor of voice at Utah Valley University; and Gayle Lockwood, retired professor of voice at Brigham Young University’s Music Dance Theater Department.

 Mr. and Mrs. McCauley have been married since 2004 and have two sons.
 He loves cooking, reading, movies, singing, playing the piano, and graphic design.
 McCauley’s mentors include: Linda Walker, Anna Gray, Carrie Bastian, John Hamilton, Mack Wilberg, Rosalind Hall, Ronald Staheli, Barry Bounous, and Allison Linton.

 Photography credit: Fabiana Huffaker